chaficnajjar/21st-century-tetris/README.md

 ## How to play

-Up Arrow/W      -> rotates the current tetromino
+Up arrow/w      -> rotates the current tetromino

-Left Arrow/A    -> moves the current tetromino to the left
+Left arrow/a    -> moves the current tetromino to the left

-Right Arrow/D   -> moves the current tetromino to the right
+Right arrow/d   -> moves the current tetromino to the right

-Down Arrow/S    -> speeds up the current tetromino
+Down arrow/s    -> speeds up the current tetromino

 Spacebar        -> zooms the current tetromino to the bottom

+p               -> pauses/resumes game

 New Game        -> starts new game